Ladislaus Hengelmüller von Hengervár

-Life
+Early life

 Born in Pest (now Budapest) on 2 May 1845 into an ethnic German family in Hungary.
 His father Michael Hengelmüller was an Austrian court official.

-On 3 April 1893, he married Marie née Countess Dunin-Borkowska (1859–?), a widow and daughter of Count Alfred Dunin-Borkowski (1834–1895), in Dresden.
+Career

 After having served in the Chancellery of the Royal Hungarian Court and the Ministry of Finance, Hengelmüller began his diplomatic career.
 In 1868, he was appointed as Chancellor of the General consulate for China and Japan, and then served briefly in the Foreign Ministry in Vienna.
 Following a stint at the Consulate in Budapest, he was stationed in Washington D.C. and Berlin from 1870 to 1874.
 In 1875, he was responsible for the preparations of a commercial treaty with Germany and was thereafter dispatched to Paris in 1876 and to London in 1879.
 It was in this latter posting, where he remained for almost a decade, where he distinguished himself and acquired a reputation for shrewdness.
 One of his achievements during this time was to obtain a public apology by Britain's Prime Minister William Gladstone, who was well known for his stubbornness.